 Rooms were very basic, but beds and linens were always clean and comfortable.
 The first two places we stayed at had shared bathrooms with cold water showers.
-Whereas the final night in Aguas Caliente had a private bathroom with the best hot water shower we experienced in all of Peru.
+Whereas the final night in Aguas Caliente (Machu Picchu Pueblo) had a private bathroom with the best hot water shower we experienced in all of Peru.
 There was decent wifi available at all hostels, except for the first night in Santa Maria.

-Jungle Trek Guide
+Inca Jungle Trek Tour Guide

 It’s luck of the draw with what guide you get paired up with for the Jungle Trek.
 Our guide Richard was awesome.
 He was totally professional, helpful, patient, caring, and provided loads of interesting information throughout the trek.
 He was certainly one of the better guides we’ve had during our travels.

-Tips for the Machu Picchu Jungle Trek
+Travel Tips for the Machu Picchu Jungle Trek

-There’s a lot you should know before embarking on the Inca Jungle Trek to Machu Picchu.
+There’s a lot you need to know before embarking on the Inca Jungle Trek to Machu Picchu.
 You should consider what to pack, the logistics of returning to Cusco, how to get the best price, when to go, and so much more.
 We’ve tried to detail everything you should know, to prepare anyone considering tackling the Jungle Trek.

 The Best Time To Go on the Jungle Trek to Machu Picchu

 If you want to experience Machu Picchu with those picture-perfect clear blue skies in the background, it may seem obvious to avoid the rainy season, December to March.
 But there are also some benefits to going during this timeframe.
-Rainy season also means fewer tourists visiting the site.
+The rainy season also means fewer tourists visiting the site.
 There are 2,500 permits provided for Machu Picchu each day.
 Yet during our March visit, in the morning we shared the site with just a few hundred people.
-There were only a few other groups on the Jungle Trek as the same time as us.
-Meanwhile, our guide explained to us that during peak season, he has a very difficult time guiding people at Machu Picchu because it’s hard to find a place to stand to give the lecture.
+There were only a few other groups on the Jungle Trek at the same time as us.
+Meanwhile, our guide explained to us that during peak season, he has a very difficult time guiding people at Machu Picchu because it’s hard to find a place to stand to give the lectures.